 In 2016, word got out that independent pizzerias were struggling.
 In PMQ's 2016 Pizza Industry Report, it was found that for independent pizzerias with less than 10 locations, "sales dropped by 5.01%... while chain operators (10 or more units) logged an increase of 3.38%" in the previous year.

 This wasn't the greatest news for independent pizzerias.
 However, it turns out this trend may have been only a temporary setback.

 In PMQ's 2017 Report, the results were much more positive for independents.
 Comparing the amount of location closings between independents and chains, chain locations comparatively struggled, hinting that independents had regained their footing against the bigger players.

-No, I'm not referring to the first thing you get your hands on after a night of an unrestrained good time.
+No, I'm not referring to the first thing you get your hands on after a big night out.
 I'm referring to eggs instead of tomato sauce and bacon or sausage (or both) on top of the cheese.
 That's right - breakfast pizza.

 In January, 7-Eleven announced its launch of breakfast pizza.
 Could this be the first of many businesses to do this?

-However, if you're eager to jump on this trend while it's still growing, consider opening up a few hours early and offering a commuter-sized breakfast pizza.
+If you're eager to jump on this trend while it's still growing, consider opening up a few hours early and offering an individually portioned takeout breakfast pizza for commuters on the go.
 After all, who has time to make breakfast in the morning these days?